 3. Mapping from LPD Commands to IPP Operations

 - This section describes the mapping from LPD commands to IPP operations.
-Each of the following sub-sections appear as sub- - sections of section 5 of RFC 1179. - 137 The following table summarizes the IPP operation that the mapper uses when it receives an LPD command.
-Each section below - 138 gives more detail.
+Each of the following sub-sections appear as sub-132 - sections of section 5 of RFC 1179.
+133 gives more detail.